hpclab/fast-approximate-filtering/README.md

     * `ni` rows containing `document id`, `attribute value`, and `estimated relevance` separated by a tab.

 For both previous cases, `attribute value` and `estimated relevance` must be floating point values, while `document id` can be any string.

+The `filter` command accepts a single list as input.
+Thus only a single file can be passed or, in case of feeding from standard input, the number `n` of lists must be skipped from the input.

 Datasets description